Princess Helena of the United Kingdom: Later years

 In 1917, in response to the wave of anti-German feeling that surrounded the war, George V changed the family name from Saxe-Coburg and Gotha to Windsor.
 He also disposed of his family's German titles and styles, so Helena and her daughters simply became Princess Christian, Princess Helena Victoria and Princess Marie Louise with no territorial designation.
 Helena's surviving son, Albert, fought on the side of the Prussians, though he made it clear that he would not fight against his mother's country.
 In the same year, on 28 October, Prince Christian died at Schomberg House.
 Helena's last years were spent arguing with Commissioners, who tried to turn her out of Schomberg House and Cumberland Lodge because of the expense of running her households.
 They failed, as clear evidence of her right to live in those residences for life was shown.
+One of Princess Christian's final public appearances was at the wedding of Prince Albert and Lady Elizabeth Bowes-Lyon in April 1923.

 Death

-Helena died at Schomberg House on 9 June 1923 at the age of 77.
+Helena died at Schomberg House on 9 June 1923 at 9:10 am at the age of 77, following a heart attack after a bout of influenza.
 Her funeral, described as a "magnificently stage-managed scene" by her biographer Seweryn Chomet, was headed by King George V. The regiment of her favourite son, Prince Christian Victor, lined the steps of St. George's Chapel at Windsor Castle.
-Although originally interred in the Royal Vault at St George's on 15 June 1923, her body was reburied at the Royal Burial Ground, Frogmore, a few miles from Windsor, after its consecration on 23 October 1928.
+Although originally interred in the Royal Vault at St George's on 15 June, her body was reburied at the Royal Burial Ground, Frogmore, a few miles from Windsor, after its consecration on 23 October 1928.